What’s going on at the library? We have plenty of programs for children, teens, and adults!

 Toddler Posters

 If you haven’t been to Toddler Time, then you’re in for some fun!
-Join us for a morning session on Tuesdays at 10:30am, open to children aged 1-3.
-Our next session runs from May 6 through to June 10th and we’re looking forward to seeing everyone!
+Join us for a morning session open to children aged 1-3.

 This program is also provided in an accessible space, with access to our meeting space from our outdoor ramp.
 We expect these sessions to be a little noisier or busier than some programs due to the age of the children, so please prepare if you have sensory issues if necessary.